 fbpx Skip to main content

-Japan is considered one of the most beautiful countries in the world by travelers and businesspeople alike, but the Land of the Rising Sun has more than meets the eye beyond the beautiful landscapes and historical sites.
-Japan is a country obsessed with cleanliness and it shows in everything you experience.
+Travelers and businesspeople alike consider Japan one of the most beautiful countries in the world, but the Land of the Rising Sun offers more than meets the eye beyond its beautiful landscapes and historical sites.
+Japan is a country obsessed with cleanliness, and it shows in everything you experience.

 Some of our articles contain affiliate links.
 Whenever you use these links to buy something, we earn a commission to help support our work at Voyapon.
 Please read our disclosure for more info.

-Japan has been blessed with an abundance of natural water naturally filtered by the environment as it flows down from the mountains.
-This active volcano-dotted archipelago is full of hot springs which have been used for over 1,500 years as a means of regular bathing and personal hygiene, unheard of in most ancient societies.
+Japan has been blessed with abundant natural water naturally filtered by the environment as it flows down from the mountains.
+This active volcano-dotted archipelago is full of hot springs, which have been used for over 1,500 years for regular bathing and personal hygiene, unheard of in most ancient societies.

-The Japanese do not wash inside the shared baths themselves, but clean their bodies first in showers in the bathing area.
-This is why, along with the continuous replenishment of fresh water, hot springs baths can be safely shared by multiple people.
-Japanese people love their hot springs onsen 温泉 not only to warm up their bodies in winter, but also to rejuvinate their skin and even cleanse their internal organs in summer.
+The Japanese do not wash inside the shared baths themselves but clean their bodies first in showers in the bathing area.
+This is why, along with the continuous replenishment of fresh water, hot spring baths can be safely shared by multiple people.
+Japanese people love their hot springs onsen 温泉 not only to warm up their bodies in winter but also to rejuvenate their skin and even cleanse their internal organs in summer.

 The inhabitants of this crowded archipelago have always understood the vital importance of strict daily hygiene, be it that of individuals or groups.
-As early as the end of the 19th century, when Japan opened its doors to the rest of the world, Western visitors were shocked by this attention to the care of the body that they mistakenly interpreted as a lack of decency.
-Accordingly the Japanese are not bashful at all when it comes to speaking frankly about natural needs even when Westerners attempted to impose their customs and cultural values upon them.
+As early as the end of the 19th century, when Japan opened its doors to the rest of the world, Western visitors were shocked by this attention to the care of the body that they mistakenly interpreted as lacking decency.
+Accordingly, the Japanese are not bashful at all when it comes to speaking frankly about natural needs, even when Westerners attempt to impose their customs and cultural values upon them.

 Japanese “Magic” Toilets

 The famous Japanese toilets that are marvelled at in the rest of the world are simply a part of ordinary life for most Japanese.
 Until 30 years ago, they existed only in two distinct forms.
-Japanese-style toilets, the oldest model that consists of a simple toilet above which you have to crouch (somewhat like inverted Turkish toilets).
+Japanese-style toilets, the oldest model, are simple toilets above which you must crouch (somewhat like inverted Turkish toilets).
 They can still be found as public toilets around Japan, though they are steadily being replaced.
 After WWII, flush toilets and urinals started to appear.
-In 2004, the Japanese toilet became “magical” thanks to the added electronics hidden inside their structure enabling the control of a bidet system.
-In Japan, bidets are commonly called “Washlets”, a commercial name owned by the TOTO Company, a company based in Kitakyushu (Kyushu Island).
+In 2004, the Japanese toilet became “magical” thanks to the added electronics hidden inside their structure, enabling the control of a bidet system.
+In Japan, bidets are commonly called “Washlets,” a commercial name owned by the TOTO Company, a company based in Kitakyushu (Kyushu Island).
 Within a year, half of all newly built homes were built with Washlet toilets installed.

-Apart from far better hygiene, easier maintenance and cleaning, the main reason for the popularity of this type of toilets is that many Japanese suffered from piles/hemorrhoids due to the physical effort required to stay in a crouching position above the traditional toilets.
+Apart from far better hygiene and easier maintenance and cleaning, the main reason for the popularity of this type of toilet is that many Japanese suffer from piles/hemorrhoids due to the physical effort required to stay in a crouching position above the traditional toilets.
 Actually, Japan has the largest number of clinics solely specializing in proctology and colorectal surgery in the world.

 Are Airport Toilets the Best in Japan?